Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Before you choose a financial advisor, you’ll want to make sure you’ve holistically examined the fees associated with that particular advisor’s services.
 The most common types of advisory fees include asset-based fees, fixed fees, hourly fees, performance-based fees and commissions.
 Our review can help you make sense of how much a financial advisor costs

 • Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your matches to decide which one feels right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 How Long $1mm Lasts in Retirement